[Opinion] The last best chance for Donbas and peace in Europe?

 Whether the leaders meet again this year, and whether more can be achieved, depends to a great degree on continuing support from the wider international community, including European Union and the United States.

-That is why at the Munich Security Conference this weekend the Euro-Atlantic Security Leaders Group (EASLG) will release a statement, Twelve Steps Toward Greater Security in Ukraine and the Euro-Atlantic Region, endorsed by nearly 50 distinguished current and former senior officials, military officers, and experts.
+That is why at the Munich Security Conference this weekend the Euro-Atlantic Security Leaders Group (EASLG) have released a statement, Twelve Steps Toward Greater Security in Ukraine and the Euro-Atlantic Region, endorsed by nearly 50 distinguished current and former senior officials, military officers, and experts.

 12-step programme